 Functions can also be attached to types using the

-extension can also be used for user defined types where they are defined, to extend the effect globally i.e inherited or imported.
-Library functions can also be attached asusing {LibraryName.functionName} for someType
+using functionName for Typesyntax wherefunctionNameis a function at the file level.
+Theglobalextension can also be used for user defined types where they are defined, to extend the effect globally i.e inherited or imported.
+Library functions can also be attached asusing {LibraryName.functionName} for someType. -

 // File owned.sol import {RestrictedNumber} from "./restrictedNumber.sol"; contract Owned { RestrictedNumber public ownerCount; mapping(address => bool) public isOwner; constructor() { _addOwner(msg.sender); } function addOwner(address owner) external { require(isOwner[msg.sender]); _addOwner(owner); } function removeOwner(address owner) external { require(isOwner[msg.sender]); require(isOwner[owner]); // Because of <global>, we do not have to add // <using for> in the contract to use the // <minusOne> function. ownerCount = ownerCount.minusOne(); isOwner[owner] = false; } function _addOwner(address owner) internal { require(!isOwner[owner]); ownerCount = ownerCount.plusOne(); isOwner[owner] = true; } }